The opening scene of any screenplay is its most important. It’s the first thing your audience reads and sets the tone for the rest of the script.

 The opening scene is like a mini-movie in itself and sets up everything that comes after it so it’s important to get things right from the word go.

-An opening scene in a screenplay is one of the most important pieces of a script.
 Without a strong and engaging opening scene, your audience will have no reason to continue reading.

 The purpose of an opening scene is to grab your audience’s attention, introduce your main character and set the tone of the movie or TV show you are writing.